pgManage/pgManage/INSTALL_WEB_SERVER_MODE.md

 #### INSTALLING PGMANAGE

-If you'd like to test PgManage before you install, see the section "Testing PgManage Before Installing" further down.
+If you'd like to test pgManage before you install, see the section "Testing pgManage Before Installing" further down.

     cd pgmanage
     ./configure